E-Rate Program: The Schools and Libraries Universal Service Support Mechanism

 Purpose

 Helps schools and libraries across the country obtain affordable broadband under the schools and libraries universal service support mechanism, known as the E-rate program.
 The program is administered by the Universal Service Administrative Company (USAC) under oversight from the Federal Communications Commission (FCC).
-The program provides discounts to eligible schools and libraries, as well as consortia of eligible schools and libraries, for two service categories:
+The program provides discounts to eligible schools and libraries, as well as consortia of eligible schools and libraries, for2 service categories:

-- Category Two - Services that provide connectivity within schools and libraries, which includes internal connections, basic maintenance of internal connections, and managed internal broadband services.
+• Category Two - Services that provide connectivity within schools and libraries, which includes internal connections, basic maintenance of internal connections, and managed internal broadband services.

 Additional information on supported services, can be found in the eligible services overview.